satche/notebook/src/engineering/web/api.md

 ### REST

-[Representational state transfer](https://wikipedia.org/wiki/representational_state_transfer) (REST) define constraints and standards to assure data consistency in web applications, especially APIs.
+[Representational State Transfer](https://wikipedia.org/wiki/representational_state_transfer) (REST) define constraints and standards to assure data consistency in web applications, especially APIs.

 #### Constraints

-1. **[Client-server](client-server.md)**: enforces the separation of concerns between the UI and the data.
+1. **[Client Server](/engineering/architecture/styles/client-server.md)**: enforces the separation of concerns between the UI and the data.
-2. **[Stateless](../../infrastructure/network/protocols.md#statless-/-stateful)**: no session is stored by the server, the client's request contains all information necessary to fulfill it.
+2. **[Stateless](/engineering/infrastructure/network/protocols.md#statless-/-stateful)**: no session is stored by the server, the client's request contains all information necessary to fulfill it.
 3. **Cache**: response is labeled has cacheable (or not), so the client can reuse it.
-4. **[Layers](layered.md)**: client doesn't know if it's connected to the end-server or middlewares.
+4. **[Layered](/engineering/architecture/styles/layered.md)**: client doesn't know if it's connected to the end-server or middlewares.
 5. **Code on demand** (optional): extend or customize functionality of client by transferring code
 6. **Uniformity**: 4 constraints ensure a uniform interface
 	1. *Identification of resources*, in a clear and unique fashion